gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 When the browser encounters a classic script tag as part of parsing a webpage, immediately fetches and executes its content synchronously.
 This blocks the rest of the page from loading.

-This means that some or all of the page might not have loaded yet when the script executes.
+This means that some of the page might not have loaded yet when the script executes.

 For instance, if you place the script before the `<body>` tag, you’ll find `document.body` to be `null`.
 If you place it before a `<div>`, that `<div>` won’t exist yet.